sar-gupta/weather-app/README.md

 # weather-app
 Command line app to get current weather of a location.

-It uses location API of google maps to get coordinates of a given location, and then uses the darknet API to get weather information of the place corresponding to those coordinates.
+It uses geolocation API of google maps to get coordinates of a given location, and then uses the darknet API to get weather information of the place corresponding to those coordinates.

 This is a very basic app that I used while learning node.js promises.
 This app uses the `npm` module `axios`, which supports promises.
 Earlier, I'd made a version of this app using `request`, which uses callbacks (instead of promises).
 Later, I wrapped the request function in a Promise object to understand how to make Promises work with modules that don't directly support it.